jurgenhaas/toggl-button-greasemonkey/README.md

 ##Disclaimer##

-As the author of this set of script I do disclose that I am **in no way** associated with the company behind Toggl other than being a happy customer of their paid pro version.
+As the author of this set of scripts I do disclose that I am **in no way** associated with the company behind Toggl other than being a happy customer of their paid pro version.

 This also means, that the scripts here are in no way *official products* of Toggl and therefore not supported by Toggl or their associates.